 Internal and third-party audits assess how the City meets the requirements of the Drinking Water Quality Management Standard (DWQMS).
+The first internal DWQMS audit took place on August 14, 2023 and August 15, 2023.
+The audit identified zero instances of non-conformance and four OFIs.
+The OFIs have been reviewed incorporated into the Operational Plan.
+The second internal DWQMS audit took place on November 16, 2023 and November 17, 2023.
+The audit identified zero instances of non-conformance and four OFIs.
+The OFIs identified in the second internal audit have been reviewed, one has been incorporated into the System, and planning for the implementation of the remaining OFIs in 2024 is complete.

-The 2022 Internal Audit was held October 3 and 4, 2022.
-Zero instances of non-conformance were identified and five opportunities for improvement were identified and are being implemented.
-MECP-approved Drinking Water Quality Management System Auditors, SAI Global, performed a surveillance audit on May 19, 2022.
-Zero instances of non-conformance were identified and three opportunities for improvement have been reviewed and are being incorporated into the system.
+MECP-approved Drinking Water Quality Management System Auditors, Intertek SAI Global, performed a surveillance audit on June 28, 2023.
+Zero instances of non-conformance were identified and five opportunities for improvement have been reviewed and incorporated into the Quality Management System.

-Action Item: There are two OFIs to be implemented in 2023.
+Action Item: There are three OFIs to be implemented in 2024.